-Whistle; and
+Whistle;

-Two pairs plastic or vinyl examination gloves.
+Two pairs of plastic or vinyl examination gloves;

+Webbing, 1 inch tubular, climbing-grade nylon, adequate in length for use as an ASRC seat harness.

 II.
 ASRC Field Team Member (FTM)

 Field Team Member standards define the minimum requirements necessary to perform as a member of an organized search team for a missing person search, the ground portion of missing aircraft search, and non-technical and semi-technical rescues.